jtp184/inkblot/README.md

 #### ImageConverter

-The `ImageConverter` class can convert images on disk from their original size and format into single-channel bmp files suitable for display on the EPD.
+The `ImageConverter` class can take images on disk, and through ImageMagick resize and convert them into 1-deep `.bmp` files suitable for display on the EPD.

 ```ruby
 # Paths